GoldenbergLab/lab-helper-codes/twitter_api/README.md

 3. **Response_Retriver_Brexit:** This code searches for terms related to Brexit (you can just change the searchwords for other topics) it further searches for all responses that the original tweets received.

 4. **Universal_Downloader:** This code takes in existing user_ids and searches for their timeline and other information

+5. **json_to_jsonl_binder:** This code takes individual json file containing for example a tweet or user information and creates one large jsonl file.